lightningtgc/sublime-cssorder/README.md

 * It will automatically format when you saved the file,

  and you can close automatical format  by setting 'format_on_save' to false.

+## Release History

++ v0.2.0: Handle compressive file case.
++ v0.1.0: Release.